bp74/StageXL_Samples/web/periodic_table/README.md

 ---

-This is a more advanced StageXL sample showing the periodic table of chemical elements.
+This is a more advanced StageXL sample and it shows the periodic table of chemical elements.
 This sample uses different features of the StageXL library - mainly vector graphics, display object caching, text fields and animations.

 ### Initialization